 Computer components, including the motherboard, are delicate.
 When assembling your PC, use cardboard or anti-static foam under the motherboard to prevent soldered points from shorting.

 Handle your PC with utmost care, especially when holding the motherboard.
 Lift it from the edges, avoiding contact with its intricate circuitry.
 Plus, during assembly, avoid forcefully tightening a single screw.
 Instead, gradually tighten each screw to distribute equal pressure across all corners.

 Regularly Clean Your Motherboard

 Regularly cleaning a motherboard and removing accumulated dirt and dust helps in normal performance and enhances its lifespan.

 Use A Dehumidifier

-When compared to desktop computers, laptops run significantly hotter where one can easily reach 100 °C. So, while a laptop motherboard can easily last 5-7 years, it is not as durable as a desktop motherboard.
+Compared to desktop computers, laptops run significantly hotter, where one can easily reach 100 °C. So, while a laptop motherboard can easily last 5-7 years, it is not as durable as a desktop motherboard.